cewing/codefellows_f2_python/source/homework/html_builder/index.rst

 Now you can render a few different types of element.

 Extend the ``Element.render()`` method so that it can render other elements inside the tag in addition to strings.
 Simple recursion should do it. i.e. it can call the ``render()`` method of the elements it contains.
+You'll need to be smart about setting the ``ind`` optional parameter -- so the the nested elements get indented correctly.

-Figure out a way to deal with the fact the the contents elements could be either simple strings or Elements with render methods...(there are a few ways to handle that...)
+Figure out a way to deal with the fact the the contained elements could be either simple strings or Elements with render methods...(there are a few ways to handle that...)

 You should now be able to render a basic web page with an html tag around the whole thing, a ``<body>`` tag inside, and multiple ``<p>`` tags inside that, with text inside that.
+And all indended nicely.

-See ``step2.html``
+See ``test_html_output2.html``

 Step 3:
 --------